ICAEW.com works better with JavaScript enabled.

 1. Step one is the BSAS (business source adjustable summary).
 This involves the software retrieving the totals from the final quarterly update submission from HMRC systems.
 It is at this stage that the tax and accounting adjustments needed to adjust the quarterly update figures to the final figures for the tax year are made and submitted to HMRC.
 This step is done for each MTD income source.
 It is likely to be at this stage that adjustments to account for non-tax year accounting periods will be made but that has yet to be clarified.

-2. The second step involves bringing together the information submitted through MTD ITSA with information about the taxpayer's other sources of income and details of other claims etc that form the complete SA tax return.
+2. The second step involves bringing together the information submitted through MTD IT with information about the taxpayer's other sources of income and details of other claims etc that form the complete SA tax return.
 This step will include a declaration like that on the SA return.

-In some cases, it will be possible to use the same MTD ITSA software that is used for the quarterly updates to finalise the liability.
+In some cases, it will be possible to use the same MTD IT software that is used for the quarterly updates to finalise the liability.
 In others it will be necessary or preferable to use separate tax software or the new online submission service that is being built by HMRC.
 Any separate tax software will need to be MTD compatible – existing XML tax software will need to be updated.

 Note that this finalisation takes place in a new HMRC backend system which is separate from HMRC's current CESA system that supports SA.

-Leaving MTD ITSA
+Leaving MTD IT

-The MTD ITSA regulations will allow taxpayers to stop complying with the requirements where their relevant turnover/gross income falls below the threshold or when the business ceases permanently.
+The MTD IT regulations will allow taxpayers to stop complying with the requirements where their relevant turnover/gross income falls below the threshold or when the business ceases permanently.
 To avoid the possibility of taxpayers joining, exiting, and re-joining on a frequent basis as their turnover fluctuates, the requirements will cease to apply only when turnover/gross income falls below the threshold for three successive years.

-For example, if a taxpayer is required to comply with MTD ITSA for 2027/28 and their turnover/gross income falls below £30,000 in the tax years 2028/29, 2029/30 and 2030/31 they will not have to comply with MTD ITSA requirements from 6 April 2032 (the start of the tax year following the finalisation date for 2030/31).
+For example, if a taxpayer is required to comply with MTD IT for 2027/28 and their turnover/gross income falls below £30,000 in the tax years 2028/29, 2029/30 and 2030/31 they will not have to comply with MTD IT requirements from 6 April 2032 (the start of the tax year following the finalisation date for 2030/31).

 Self assessment requirements and the legal position of pilot participants

-The legal position of individuals in the MTD ITSA private beta who are finalising their tax affairs for 2018/19 and subsequent years by completing the MTD end-of-year process rather than filing a self assessment return was initially unclear.
-Although those in the private beta are finalising their tax position when the primary legislation for MTD ITSA is on the statute book, neither the legislation or regulations are yet in force.
+The legal position of individuals in the MTD IT private beta who are finalising their tax affairs for 2018/19 and subsequent years by completing the MTD end-of-year process rather than filing a self assessment return was initially unclear.
+Although those in the private beta are finalising their tax position when the primary legislation for MTD IT is on the statute book, neither the legislation or regulations are yet in force.

-HMRC published (on 14 March 2018) a commissioners' direction which allows those in the MTD ITSA pilot to use relevant software to deliver information equivalent to a personal return and self assessment under sections 8 and 9, Taxes Management Act 1970.
+HMRC published (on 14 March 2018) a commissioners' direction which allows those in the MTD IT pilot to use relevant software to deliver information equivalent to a personal return and self assessment under sections 8 and 9, Taxes Management Act 1970.
 This direction provides the necessary certainty that completing the MTD for income tax end-of-year process satisfies the obligation to file a self assessment tax return.

 Changelog Anchor